HelenLyuRey/StickyNoteMessenger/README.md

 - Move window: Click and drag anywhere on the note
 - Resize: Drag bottom-right corner
 - View notifications: Badge appears when minimized and new messages arrive

+### Some draw-backs
+- Cannot contain history yet
+- Cannot trace it in Discord since it's bot sending directly to the user (if you would like to check history afterwards in Discord, you might need to connect to a server with You, Your Friend and BOT)

 ## ENJOY